NVIDIA DOCA IP Fragmentation Application Guide

 Dual Operating Modes:

-Mode 2 (Four Ports): Forwarding from Port A to Port B and Port C to Port D, enabling simultaneous independent operations on two traffic streams.
+Mode 2 (Four Ports): Forwarding between Port A and Port B and between Port C and Port D (e.g., Port A ↔ Port B, Port C ↔ Port D), enabling simultaneous independent operations on two traffic streams.

 The IP Fragmentation application client can either runs on the DPU serving as an underlying service for host applications.